serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Web/ConcatenatedScript.md

 # ConcatenatedScript class
 **namespace:** *[Serenity.Web](../README.md#serenity.web-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-A dynamic script that is formed from concatenation of other scripts
+A dynamic script that is formed from the concatenation of other scripts.

 ```csharp
 public class ConcatenatedScript : DynamicScript